How to express to let someone do something in Italian?

 We tend to use this structure a lot when we want someone to let us or someone else do something.
 In this case, we use the imperative form of the verb fare.

-We usually use the imperative to give orders and we mainly use it to address one person (“you singular”).
-In this case, we form it just by removing -re from fare and adding a direct or indirect object pronoun instead.
+We usually use the imperative to give orders and we mainly use it to address one person (you singular).

 You’ll notice some letters double: